Kilkenny–Wexford hurling rivalry

-The Kilkenny–Wexford rivalry is a hurling rivalry between Irish county teams Kilkenny and Wexford.
+The Kilkenny-Wexford rivalry is a hurling rivalry between Irish county teams Kilkenny and Wexford, who first played each other in 1900.
+It is considered to be one of the biggest rivalries in Gaelic games.
+Kilkenny's home ground is UPMC Nowlan Park and Wexford's home ground is Chadwicks Wexford Park.

 While both teams play provincial hurling in the Leinster Senior Hurling Championship, they have also enjoyed success in the All-Ireland Senior Hurling Championship, having won 42 championship titles between them to date.
 In spite of this they have never met in an All-Ireland final.